ampvchen/toolsdev-project-2021-09-28/README.md

 # Tools Dev Project

-This project will show the weather for BigCommerce office locations.
+This project will show the weather for BigCommerce office locations and will automatically pull new data every hour.
+The frontend client will automatically check for new data every 30 minutes.

 ## Requirements